Our Highest Calling?

 Single and childless adults often feel they’re an afterthought.
 They know they’re usually the last ones to be considered to host or lead an event.
 They sense that others think they’re living a prolonged adolescence.
 And so, many simply leave the church.
 A recent LifeWay study reveals that amongst Christians ages twenty-three to thirty who stopped regularly attending church, 29 percent said it was because they no longer felt connected to the people there.2

 Trying to Counter the Culture

 Marriage and motherhood are good gifts.
 But, like all good gifts, if we look to marriage and motherhood for our ultimate meaning, value, significance, or security, rather than to God himself, then they do indeed become idols.
 We, especially in the church, can place more weight on these temporary and secondary gifts than they are meant to bear.
 But how did that happen?
 How did we come to do this?

-For decades the church has been busy fighting cultural counterfeits that are basically the exact opposite of marriage and motherhood—things already mentioned in this book, like the autonomy of self, hooking up, and abortion.
+For decades the church has been busy fighting cultural counterfeits that are basically the exact opposite of marriage and motherhood—things like the autonomy of self, hooking up, and abortion.
 The church has been right to react against the ways the Sexual Revolution has denigrated women, marriage, and families.
 But in so doing, we have unwittingly devalued singleness and childlessness, which are no less valuable, no less designed by God, and no less intended by our Creator than marriage and parenthood.